Albert Edelfelt: Personal life

+Death and legacy

 He died abruptly from heart failure in 1905 at the age of fifty-one.
 His funeral was attended by a large number of notable Finns.
 His son Erik died not long afterwards in 1910.

-Legacy

 In 2013, Boys Playing on the Shore (1884) was selected by Nordic Moneta as Finland's most significant painting.

 In Finland, he was one of the founders of the Realist art movement.
 He influenced several younger Finnish painters and helped fellow Finnish artists such as Akseli Gallen-Kallela and Gunnar Berndtson to make their breakthrough in Paris.
 Among his students was Léon Bakst.
 Edelfelt was one of the first Finnish artists to achieve international fame.
 Albert Edelfelt is considered one of the most notable artists of the Golden Age of Finnish Art.
 A museum under his name operates in Porvoo.
 He was selected as the main motif on a Finnish commemorative coin celebrating the 150th anniversary of his birth, the €100 Albert Edelfelt and painting commemorative coin, minted in 2004.
 The reverse shows an embossed face of the artist.